-18. Recommend that CICCA educate markets concerning fair trade practices, contract sanctity, amicable resolution of commercial disputes, and compliance with arbitration awards, and further support CICCA's role in the international marketplace as a central voice for the resolution of contract defaults;
+20. Recommend that the Committee for International Co-operation Between Cotton Associations (CICCA) educate markets concerning fair trade practices, contract sanctity, amicable resolution of commercial disputes, and compliance with arbitration awards, and further support CICCA's role in the international marketplace as a central voice for the resolution of contract defaults;

-19. Urge continued open communications with the ICA Rules Committee concerning its evolving re-examination or amending of various trading rules;
+21. Urge continued open communications with the ICA Rules Committee concerning its evolving re-examination or amending of various trading rules;

-20. Urge continued collaboration with the CCA in an effort to bring the ACSA/AMCOT/CCA trade rules closer to conforming with international terms utilized by other major buyers and sellers from around the world, and further recommend that any changes that should occur to the CCA contract and terms be distributed to the membership, so all parties are fully aware of such;
+22. Urge continued collaboration with the CCA in an effort to bring the ACSA/AMCOT/CCA trade rules closer to conforming with international terms utilized by other major buyers and sellers from around the world, and further recommend that any changes that should occur to the CCA contract and terms be distributed to the membership, so all parties are fully aware of such;

-21. Strongly urge continued open dialogue with ICA in the review and implementation process of any and all changes to the rules and contract(s) pertaining to China;

-22. Recommend the continued monitoring of the GACC import registration system and furthermore encourage and support the continuing dialogue between ACSA, USDA-AMS, and GACC, in working towards the establishment of a "Designated Testing Cotton Lab" for quality appeals; and,
+- 23. Strongly urge continued open dialogue with ICA in the review and implementation process of any and all changes to the rules and contract(s) pertaining to China; - 24.
+Oppose ICA rules addressing carry charges or late shipment penalties, as we believe these subjects should be a matter of contract between commercial parties; - 25.
+Recommend the continued monitoring of the GACC import registration system and furthermore encourage and support the continuing dialogue between ACSA, USDA-Agriculture Marketing Service, and GACC, in working towards the establishment of a "Designated Testing Cotton Lab" for quality appeals; and,